MicrosoftDocs/well-architected/well-architected/service-guides/azure-front-door.md

 > [!div class="checklist"]
 >
 > - **Review Front Door tiers and pricing**.
-Azure Front Door offers three tiers: Classic, Standard, and Premium.
-Use the [pricing calculator](https://azure.microsoft.com/pricing/calculator) to estimate realistic costs.
+Use the [pricing calculator](https://azure.microsoft.com/pricing/calculator) to estimate realistic costs on the offered tiers.
 [Compare the features](/azure/frontdoor/front-door-cdn-comparison) and suitability of each tier for your scenario.
 For instance, only the Premium tier supports Private Link to the origin.
 >
 >   The Standard SKU is more cost-effective and suitable for moderate traffic scenarios.
 In the Premium SKU, you pay a higher unit rate, but you gain access to advanced features like managed rules in WAF and Private Link.
-Premium can be justified given the security benefits.
+So, Premium can be justified given the security benefits.
 Consider the tradeoffs on [Reliability](#reliability) and [Security](#security) based on your business requirements.
 >
 > - **Consider bandwidth costs**.
 The bandwidth costs of Azure Front Door depend on the tier you choose and the type of data transfer.
 It povides built-in reports for billable metrics.
 Refer to [Azure Front Door reports](/azure/frontdoor/standard-premium/how-to-reports) to assess your costs related to bandwidth and where you can focus your optimization efforts.
 >